ReplicantK/dotfiles/README.md

 # About
 Most of the files in this repo are supposed to be found in the home folder as dot files.
-Symbolic links are created with the `setup.sh` script to standardize the user's working environment and ease of use across different operating systems (i.e., GNU/Linux, macOS).
+Symbolic links are created with the `setup.sh` script to standardize a working environment across different operating systems (i.e., GNU/Linux, macOS).

 The following assumes that the (this) GitHub local repository is found in the home folder.

-**Note:** when running the `setup.sh` script, a symbolic link called `.ideavimrc` is created in the home directory.
+**Note:** when running the `setup.sh` script, a symbolic link named `.ideavimrc` is created in the home directory.
 This file is _not_ present in this repo but is linked to the vimrc file that exists in this repo.
-The purpose of this symbolic link is to enable the IdeaVim plugin for the IntelliJ IDEA IDE.
+The purpose of this symbolic link is to enable the same settings for the IdeaVim plugin for IntelliJ.

----

 ## Installation
 1. Make the `setup.sh` script executable if it is not already by running `chmod +x setup.sh`.
 2. Run `setup.sh` with `./setup.sh`.

----

 ## More Information on These Files
 - `RectangleConfig.json`: settings for the Rectangle window manager for macOS.